inkytonik/kiama/wiki/PrettyPrinting.md

 for your Kiama release for detailed descriptions of `lsep` and `lsep2`.

-## Products
+## Pretty-printing any value

-The `product` combinator provides a convenient way to pretty print any `Product` value, most commonly instances of case classes. (`product` also has some support for printing collection classes such as maps and vectors in a nice way.)
+The `any` combinator provides a convenient way to pretty print any value, most commonly instances of case classes, but also common data structures such as tuples, vectors, and maps.

 For example, given the classes